Diego, Prince of Asturias: Early life

 At the time of his birth, Diego's elder brother, Prince Ferdinand, was still the heir-apparent.
-On the death Ferdinand in 1578, Diego became heir-apparent to the throne.
-Diego also had another elder brother, Carlos Lorenzo, who died in infancy.
-His mother had just learned of the death of Carlos Lorenzo, and she was said to have suffered such a shock from word of his death that it caused her to go into premature labour, giving birth to Diego.
+On the death of Ferdinand in 1578, Diego became heir-apparent to the throne.

 He was formally invested as Prince of Asturias on 1 March 1580 by the Courts in Madrid.
 The poet Cristóbal de Virués dedicated a sonnet to the new Prince, where he proposed that Diego follow the steps of his father.

-In 1580, his father became King of Portugal as well, making Diego heir-apparent of that realm also.
+In 1580, his father became king of Portugal as well, making Diego heir-apparent of that realm also.
 His mother, Anna, died during a trip to their new kingdom.
-Diego and his siblings remained in Madrid under the care of half-sisters, Isabella Clara Eugenia and Catherine Michelle.
+Diego and his siblings remained in Madrid under the care of their half-sisters Isabella Clara Eugenia and Catherine Michelle.
 The letters of Philip II make clear that he was extremely proud of Diego: he wrote that his son had already learned the alphabet and dancing by the age of five.
 In a letter dated 1582 the king wrote to the Indian Viceroy Francisco de Mascarenhas commanding that he bring an elephant to the Prince of Asturias as a gift.
 Philip II taught his son the Portuguese language so that one day Diego could speak as king with his Portuguese subjects.
-In addition, Philip II planned to betroth Diego to one of the daughters of John, Duke of Braganza and Catherine of Portugal.
+In addition, Philip II planned to betroth Diego to one of the daughters of John, Duke of Braganza and Catherine of Portugal, thus strengthening his claim to the Portuguese throne.

 Death

-Diego never became king.
 In late 1582 he contracted smallpox and died at the age of 7.
-At his death, Philip II was inconsolable, for the only heir-apparent to the throne remaining was the small and sickly Infante Philip, assuming the position of Prince of Asturias.
-The king gave orders that continuous prayers be said at the Church of Our Blessed Lady in Zaragoza for the health of the royal children remaining.
+At his death, Philip II was inconsolable, for the only heir-apparent to the throne remaining was the small and sickly Infante Philip, who assumed the position of Prince of Asturias.
+The King gave orders that continuous prayers be said at the Church of Our Blessed Lady in Zaragoza for the health of the royal children remaining.

-Diego's younger brother became King Philip III upon his father's death in 1598.
-Thus continued the lineage of the Spanish Habsburgs.
+Diego's younger brother became King Philip III upon their father's death in 1598.